Budderiscool/Chatting-App/supabase_schema.md

 alter table public.messages enable row level security;
 drop policy if exists "Allow all access to messages" on public.messages;
-create policy "Allow all access to messages" on public.messages for all using (true);
+-- Explicitly allow delete/update/insert for all (controlled by UI logic for this demo app) create policy "Allow all access to messages" on public.messages for all using (true);

 alter table public.app_config enable row level security;
-drop policy if exists "Allow read access to app_config" on public.app_config;
+drop policy if exists "Allow all access to app_config" on public.app_config;
-create policy "Allow read access to app_config" on public.app_config for select using (true);
+create policy "Allow all access to app_config" on public.app_config for all using (true);
 ```